machar94/cpp_concepts/src/templates/README.md

 best function out of the set of available overloaded functions based on the argument types provided.

-If there are function templates also available (templates with the same name), then overload resolution will also consider them.
-It however, prefers non templated functions over template specialization.
-If during the overload resolution process, if the compiler tries to substitute the type of the input arguments to the template and it fails, the compiler just moves on and tests the next function.
+If there are function templates also available (templates with the same funciton name), then overload resolution will also consider them.
+It however, prefers non templated functions over templated ones.
+If during the overload resolution process, the compiler tries to substitute the type in a template and fails, the compiler just moves on and tests the next function.
 If the function that failed is a template, then this process of moving on to the next one is because substitution failure is not an error (SFINAE).

 ## Example 1

 This is just an example of function overloading.
 There are two `foo` functions to choose from.
-If `foo(int n)` is commented out, then the line `foo(1)` will perform an implicit conversion with no loss of percision.
+If `foo(int n)` is commented out, the compiler will perform an implicit conversion on 1 with no loss of precision and call `foo(double n)`.
 There are no compiler errors.
 If `foo(int n)` is available, then for `foo(1)` the compiler chooses it since the function prototype is an exact match.
 There is no SFINAE here.

 ```
 #include <iostream>